 Every now and then, there’s a news story that seems tailor-made to panic parents of teens.
 Online teen dating seems to be ready made for concern.
-Several years ago, it was the news that online dating seemed to be finding its way to teens, with disastrous results.
+Online dating has made its way to teens, with disastrous results.

 In 2012, the friend-finding and dating app Skout temporarily shut down its teen component after three teen users reported that men posing as teenagers on the app raped and sexually assaulted them.
-The FBI has reported multiple cases of adult men meeting minors on mobile apps, sexually exploiting them, and transporting them across state lines.
+The FBI has reported multiple cases of adult men sexually exploiting minors they met on mobile apps.

-This is serious stuff, but when we talked to teens about whether dating apps are being used in their circles, they brushed off the idea.
-“I don’t think high school kids use dating apps … that’s more for adults,” one high school senior from Ohio told us.
-A 17-year-old New Jersey senior agreed that it’s very uncommon, and added wryly that when apps like Tinder are used by high schoolers, they’re “usually used ironically.”
+This is serious stuff.
+But when we asked teens about dating apps, they brushed off the idea that teens were using them.
+“High school kids don’t use dating apps … that’s more for adults,” one Ohio senior told us.
+A 17-year-old New Jersey senior agreed that it’s very uncommon, and added that apps like Tinder are “usually used ironically.”

 According to teens, the real way to meet romantic prospects online is through their own traditional social media accounts.
-A high school junior offered, “Lots of my friends use Instagram to meet each other and start an eventual relationship.”
+A high school junior offered, “Lots of my friends use Instagram to meet and start a relationship.”
 This was echoed by several other teens, who all agreed that commenting or liking a stranger’s (or a friend of a friend’s) social media posts might lead to in-person meetups later.

-Whether we’re talking about teens meeting strangers through dating apps or social media, though, the considerations and risks of online teen dating are similar.
 While people of all ages should use caution, meeting strangers online presents a particular danger to adolescents.
-Teens may exude social media-savvy, but they’re prone to risky behavior and often aren’t developmentally ready to spot red flags, says Christine Elgersma, senior editor of parenting education for Common Sense Media.
+Teens may exude social media-savvy, but they’re prone to risky behavior.
+Online safe dating isn’t always on their mind.
+And they often aren’t developmentally ready to spot red flags, says Christine Elgersma, senior editor of parenting education for Common Sense Media.

 It’s critically important, then, for parents and teens to maintain an open dialogue about what teenagers are up to in real life and online, and to step in when necessary.